AnnaJustynaK/To-Do-App_JavaScript/README.md

 Bootstrapped with Create-React-App v5 aka react-scripts

-If you would like to contribute to this repository, please read our [Contributing](https://github.com/gbowne1/AgiliZenti/blob/main/CONTRIBUTING.md) document.
-We welcome your pull requests here.
-We do not

-We recommend using this with Node 18.15.0
+I recommend using this with Node 18.15.0

 You should already be familiar with React 17 and or 18, JavaScript ES5/ES6/ES7 and JSX.